Flash496/EthBeginnerAssessment/Eth+Avax_DegenToken/ReadMe.md

 To run this program, you can use Remix, an online Solidity IDE.
 Follow these steps:

 1. Go to https://remix.ethereum.org/
-2. Create a new file and name it `DegenToken.sol`.
+2. Create a new file and name it `DegenToken.sol`
-3. Copy and paste the provided code into the file.
+3. Copy and paste the provided code into the file
 4. Compile the contract by clicking on the "Solidity Compiler" tab and then "Compile DegenToken.sol"

-### To use this contract:
+### Deployment

+This contract was deployed on the Fuji C-Chain testnet using the following steps:

-1. Deploy the contract by going to the "Deploy & Run Transactions" tab, selecting "DegenToken" from the dropdown, and clicking "Deploy"
+1. Connect MetaMask to the Remix IDE by selecting "Injected Provider - MetaMask" in the "Environment" dropdown of the "Deploy & Run Transactions" tab.
+2. Ensure your MetaMask is connected to the Avalanche Fuji Testnet.
+3. Obtain test AVAX from the Avalanche Testnet Faucet (https://faucet.avax.network/) and add it to your MetaMask wallet.
+4. Deploy the contract using the "Deploy" button in Remix.
-2. Use the various functions to interact with the token and NFT ecosystem:
+5. Use the deployed contract's functions to interact with the token and NFT ecosystem.

-   - Mint DGN tokens using `mint_DGN`
-   - Create NFTs using `mint_NFT`
-   - Allow users to purchase NFTs with `redeem_NFT`
-   - Enable NFT trading between users with `transfer_NFT`
-   - Manage the NFT marketplace with other provided functions
+### Monitoring Transactions

+To monitor the transactions and contract interactions:

+1. Use Snowtrace (https://testnet.snowtrace.io/) to view and verify transactions on the Fuji testnet.
+2. Enter the contract address or transaction hash in Snowtrace to see detailed information about the interactions.

 ## Authors